guiferviz/guiferviz.github.io/_posts/2020-04-09-uranium-00-motivations.md

 This is a good software engineering design, modular pieces of software that are by far easier to approach than a big unique module.

+In addition to the phases shown in [Figure 2](#figure02), other elements besides the compiler are involved in the process of processing a programming language.
-Some programming languages like C++ has a **preprocessor** that modifies the input file using macros before the file is feeded into the compiler.
+Some programming languages like C++ has a **preprocessor** that modifies the input file using macros before the file is fed into the compiler.
 Apart from this translation, we also need some other tools to **link** the compiled code with other previously compiled code or system functions.
 So, processing programming languages can be trickier than I'm presenting